bastijnv/hsdp-ade-demo/articles/alpha.md

 $ curl -s localhost:65522/observation?patientId=1 | jq .
 ```

-Now that we have verified that is working we can spin up a new instance of the episode service.
+Now that we have verified everything is working we can spin up a new instance of the episode service.
 Having multiple instances up for a single service is common practice to prevent failures due to
 network outage or crashing services.
 Adding a new instance is as easy as starting another instance
 since service discovery handles the rest for us.